marta1873/concept_reachability/README.md

 # concept_reachability
-Project on reachability of concepts on diffusion models in
+Project on reachability of concepts on diffusion models.